NilsRMadsen/hippo/README.md

 A transformer in Hippo can be either:
 1. A DuckDB SQL query, entered into the transformer config as ```'query_path': 'path/to/query.sql'```.
 The query should initially refer to a relation named ```records``` and return a single result set, e.g. ```select a, b from records```.
 2. Any Python function that receives a DuckDBPyRelation as its first positional argument, and returns a DuckDBPyRelation, entered into the transformer config as ```'function': my_func```.
-This allow for usage of DuckDB's object-oriented Relational API.
+This allows for the use of DuckDB's object-oriented Relational API.

 Adding a ```'kwargs': {...}``` entry to the transformer config will expand the functionality based the type of transformer.
 For functions, ```kwargs``` will simply be passed into the function as additional keyword arguments.
 For queries, ```kwargs``` can be used to make the query dynamic.
 Entries in ```kwargs``` will be used to format the SQL query string using Python's ```str.format()``` method.